FumaGuma/Photomath/README.md

 <code>playground.ipynb</code> is a Jupyter Notebook in which you can test the various functions implemented in the framework.

 ## User Guide
-This is a basic implementation of handwritten character detector with equation solver.
+This is a basic implementation of a handwritten character detector with an equation solver.

 *Note: When passing an image to the system the multiplication should be written as `x` and division as `/`.*